BenjiEvans/TrackingProcessor/README.md

 # Building Processor
-Execute the following command in the root directory of the project go build
+Execute the following command in the root directory of the project

+`go build`

 # Runing the Processor
 ./Processor

 Note: Processor takes 2 optional command line args --lat --long that allow the user to bound/filter what tracks are processed.
 If not specified, there is no bounds

-`--lat`: determines the latitude range for a track be processed.
+`--lat`: determines the latitude range for a track to be processed.
 If the lattitude of a track does not fall in the range it will not be processed

 Example: ./Processor --lat=100,-100